ypriverol/github-paper/document/manuscript.md

 GitHub _issues_ are a great way to keep track of bugs, tasks, feature requests, and enhancements.
-While classical issue trackers are primarily intended to be used as bug trackers, in contrast, GitHub issue trackers (_issues_) follow a different philosophy: each tracker has its own section in every repository and can be used to trace bugs, new ideas, and enhancements, by using a powerful tagging system. _Issues_ main focus is on promoting collaboration, providing context by using cross-references.
-Issues also have very clear
+While classical issue trackers are primarily intended to be used as bug trackers, in contrast, GitHub issue trackers follow a different philosophy: each tracker has its own section in every repository and can be used to trace bugs, new ideas, and enhancements, by using a powerful tagging system. _Issues_ main focus is on promoting collaboration, providing context by using cross-references.

+Raising an issue does not require lengthy forms to be completed.
+It only requires a title, and preferably at least a short description.
+Issues have very clear formatting, and provide space for optional comments, which allow anyone with a github account to provide feedback.
+For example, if the developer needs more information to be able to reproduce a bug, he or she can simply request it in a comment.

-formatting: (i) a title and description, (ii) color-coded labels that help categorize and filter issues, (iii) milestones, (iv) one assignee responsible for working on the issue, and (v) comments that allow anyone with a github account to provide feedback.
-Another aspect of the issues functionality is its simplicity.
-For instance, raising an issue does not require lengthy forms to be completed, or even including every piece of information that might be valuable to reproduce a bug.
-It only requires a title and provides space for optional comments.
-If the developer needs more information, he or she can simply request it in a comment.
-Alternatively, it is possible for repository administrators to create issue and pull request (see Rule 3) templates (https://help.github.com/articles/helping-people-contribute-to-your-project/) to customize and standardize the information to be included when contributors open issues.
-GitHub issues are thus dynamic, and they pose a low barrier-to-entry for users to report bugs and request features.
+Additional elements of issues are (i) color-coded labels that help to categorize and filter issues, (ii) milestones, and (iii) one assignee responsible for working on the issue.
+They help developers to filter and prioritise tasks and turn issue tracker into a planning tool for their project.

+It is also possible for repository administrators to create issue and pull request (see Rule 3) templates (https://help.github.com/articles/helping-people-contribute-to-your-project/) to customize and standardize the information to be included when contributors open issues.
+GitHub issues are thus dynamic, and they pose a low entry barrier for users to report bugs and request features.
 A well-organized and tagged issue tracker helps new contributors and users to understand a project more deeply.
-As an example, one issue in the OpenMS repository (https://github.com/OpenMS/OpenMS/issues/1095) allowed the interaction of eight developers and more than hundred comments.
+As an example, one issue in the OpenMS repository (https://github.com/OpenMS/OpenMS/issues/1095) allowed the interaction of eight developers and attracted more than hundred comments.
 Contributors can add figures, comments, and references to other _issues_ and _pull requests_ in the repository, as well as direct references to code.